arunism/Instagram-Clone/README.md

     * Change password
     * Reset password via registered Email
     * Star view for varified accounts
-    * Search User with username
+    * Search User with username, first name and last name
     * Accepts posts from users
     * Allow users to follow each other
     * Allow users to like posts